Pascal-Bernard/beans_sentiment_analysis/README.md

 This project aims to create a command-line tool in **Python** to analyze sentiment in crypto-related social media posts.
 The tool leverages Python's extensive ecosystem for natural language processing (NLP) and data analysis to provide actionable insights into market sentiment.

+### AI Usage Disclosure

+I have only utilized Anthropic Claude.ai for the following :
+- Wording completion, grammar, and spelling corrections.
+- Code completion
+The entire process of brainstorming, reasoning, machine learning approach, and option selection was prototyped and developed without any use of AI tools.

 ### Datasets

 Two primary datasets are used in this project: